chr-istian/utf8check/README.md

 Usage
 -----

-utf8check.exe [Options] \<pathname\>
+    utf8check.exe [Options] <pathname>

-  Parameters
+**Parameters**

     pathname: file- or directoryname

-  Options
+**Options**

-  /brief /b        - only log errors to stdout /ignore-bom /ib  - ignore missing BOM /e:<extensions>  - semicolon separated list of file extensions
+    /brief /b        - only log errors to stdout /ignore-bom /ib  - ignore missing BOM
-                     e.g. /e:pas;cpp;java;txt
-  /s               - recurse subdirectories
+    /e:<extensions>  - semicolon separated list of file extensions /s               - recurse subdirectories

+**Return value**
-  Return value     - ExitCode 0, if no encoding errors were detected
+- ExitCode 0, if no encoding errors were detected
-                     Exitcode 1, if one or more files have encoding errors
+- Exitcode 1, if one or more files have encoding errors

+**Example**

+     utf8check.exe /s /e:pas;cpp;java;txt D:\Development

+Checks all files in directory *D:\\Development* and it's subdirectories with the file extensions "pas", "cpp", "java" and "txt" for correct utf-8 encoding including a BOM.